tc39/notes/meetings/2017-01/jan-24.md

 SYG: I don't think the performance cost here is too bad.

-MS: I haven't looked at the implementation.
+MLS: I haven't looked at the implementation.

 BT: Do you think there is a problem here?

-MS: For me it's a cost benefit analysis.
+MLS: For me it's a cost benefit analysis.
 There is performance implications to make the check earlier, I don't care that it got called twice.
 You did something wrong, we're not likely to see this in real life.
 I disagree with Allen, at least three of those errors seem reasonable.

 AK: I fixed this.
 I can't remember what ours says.
 It used to use the same error as let in a TDZ .
 It was bad.
 I agree this shouldn't be timeboxed.
 We've put a lot of time here, can we push this somehwere?